iron-software/IronPdf.Examples/how-to/csharp-read-pdf/README.md

-# C# Read PDF Tutorial
+# C# Read PDF Guide

 ***Based on <https://ironpdf.com/how-to/csharp-read-pdf/>***

-In this guide, we're going to explore a straightforward technique to read and extract text from PDFs while preserving the original formatting.
-This approach works for both complete documents and selected pages within a C# application.
+In this tutorial, we'll demonstrate an effortless technique for reading and extracting text from PDF files while maintaining the original format.
+This method can be applied to entire documents or individual pages within a C# application.

 <div style="display: flex; align-items: center; justify-content: center;">
 	<div class="center-image-wrapper" style="max-width: 100px; margin-right: 20px;">